vn971/linux-color-inversion/README.md

 This approach preserves the "color" (hue) and maintains color richness (the transformation is a bijection from RGB color space to itself).

-Technically, this transformation is the same as doing RGB negation combined with 180-degree HUE rotation.
+Technically, this transformation is the same as doing 180-degree HUE rotation combined with RGB negation.

 See below on how to enable this color transformation on Linux (compton).
+You apply such color transformation to images in GIMP: 1.Menu > Colors > HueSaturation > Hue > 180 > OK.
+2.Menu > Colors > Invert

 ## RGB shift (light bias)
 The same as RGB shift, but with a bias to "colorfullness"